 Distance from Mumbai: 193 Kms

-At a distance of 21 km from Ratnagiri, Ganeshgule Beach is a beautiful beach situated at Ganeshgule village in Ratnagiri district of Maharashtra.
-It is one of the most serene beaches of Maharashtra and also one of the top tourist places to visit in Ratnagiri.
+At a distance of 21 km from Ratnagiri, Ganeshgule Beach is a beautiful beach situated at Ganeshgule village in the Ratnagiri district of Maharashtra.
+It is one of the most serene Maharashtra beaches, and among the top places to visit in Ratnagiri.

 Ganeshghule Beach is popular among nature lovers and is known for its clear sunset view.
 The beach is 1.5 km long and is flanked by mountains on both sides.
 The rocky, white sandy terrain and clear emerald sea of the secluded Ganeshghule Beach is an idyllic holiday retreat for many travellers who visit the beach as of Ratnagiri packages.

-Ganeshgule Beach is considered as a perfect place for those who want to relax and spend peaceful moments.
-Swimming and sun bathing are the favorite activities at the beach.
-This beach also has many water sport activities such as snorkeling, diving, surfing and parasailing.
+Ganeshgule Beach is considered a perfect place for those who want to relax and spend peaceful moments.
+Swimming and sunbathing are the favorite activities at the beach.
+This beach also has many water sport activities such as snorkeling, diving, surfing, and parasailing.
 Visitors can even enjoy boat riding when visiting this beach.

 Distance from Mumbai: 372 Kms